Bolesław III Wrymouth: Provisions of the Congress

 The Congress took place on 15 August 1135.
 During the ceremony, Emperor Lothair III recognized the rights of the Polish ruler over Pomerania.
-In return, Bolesław agreed to pay homage for the Pomeranian lands and the Principality of Rügen, with the payment of 6,000 pieces of fine silver from these lands to the Holy Roman Empire; however, he remained fully independent ruler of his main realm, Poland.
+In return, Bolesław agreed to pay homage for the Pomeranian lands and the Principality of Rügen, with the payment of 6,000 pieces of fine silver from these lands to the Holy Roman Empire; however, he remained a fully independent ruler of his main realm, Poland.
 With Bolesław's death in 1138, Polish authority over Pomerania ended, triggering competition of the Holy Roman Empire and Denmark for the area.
 The conflict with Hungary also ended, with Bolesław recognizing Béla II's rule.
 The agreement was sealed with the betrothal of Bolesław's daughter Judith with Béla II's Géza (this marriage never took place).
-In the case of the Bohemian-Polish dispute the Imperial mediation failed.
-Bolesław argued he must be treated as a sovereign ruler, which wasn't the case of Soběslav I, an imperial vassal.
+In the case of the Bohemian-Polish dispute, the Imperial mediation failed.
+Bolesław argued he must be treated as a sovereign ruler, which wasn't the case with Soběslav I, an imperial vassal.
 Lothair III, unable to come to an agreement with the Polish ruler, proposed to discuss the matter in subsequent negotiations.

 The Congress ended with church ceremonies, during which Bolesław carried the imperial sword.
 This was an honor granted only to sovereign rulers.
 An indirect goal of Polish diplomacy was the successful invalidation of the Papal Bull of 1133 and the recognition of metropolitan rights of the Archbishopric of Gniezno at the Synod of Pisa in 1135.
 On 7 July 1136, Pope Innocent II issued the protectionist Bull Ex commisso nobis a Deo under which the unquestioned sovereignty of the Archbishopric of Gniezno over the Polish dioceses was confirmed.